By Sarah Hicks and Katie Gustafson

 One group of experts argues that students need a GPS system — something tangible that shows them that it’s possible to get from Point A to Point B and the different ways to get there.

-“All pathways to opportunity should come with directions,” said Greg Walker, senior vice president of the College Board, when he was leading a panel about the importance of showing students how to unlock their futures.
+“All pathways to opportunity should come with directions,” said Greg Walker, senior vice president of the College Board, during a panel he was leading at SXSW EDU 2024.
 “We know that student opportunities are vast, but the road to those opportunities is not just linear.”

-For many students, finding the path to a career isn’t immediately clear — and it certainly isn’t straight — but if they can see where the path is going, the twists and turns become easier to navigate.
+For many students, this type of perspective on career development and counseling is key to following a path that isn’t immediately clear or straight.
+With help to see where the path is going, the twists and turns become easier to navigate.

 Why we need more career counseling and career exploration

 A closer look at the survey results shows students are struggling to find and stay on a career path.
-The survey, which was conducted by YouScience, followed 500 U.S. students who graduated between 2019 and 2022.
+The survey, conducted by YouScience, followed 500 U.S. students who graduated between 2021 and 2024.

 The survey found: